rosicrucianom/rosicrucianom.github.io/README.md

 The ROSE is the SON, symbolizing and personifing the CHRIST.

-The basic water for the creation of life, is represented in the horizontal log, and this log and water are in the human creature, in its ENS SEMINIS, in its DIVINE SEED.
+The basic water for the creation of life, is represented in the horizontal log, and this log and water are in the human creature, in its **ENS SEMINIS**, in its **_DIVINE SEED_**.

 The SPIRIT, the FIRE that´s represented by the vertical log, fertilizes the water of life and the ROSE is born, meaning the CHRIST.